aleph2c/miros/doc/recipes.rst

 States need to:

-1. react to events and run your application code.
+1. React to events and run your application code.
-2. describe their parent state.
+2. Describe their parent state.
-3. describe how they should transition to non-parent states.
+3. Describe how they should transition to non-parent states.

 There are different ways to create states with miros: